 A minimum of 25% of class time will be spent in hands-on laboratory activities.
+The laboratory portion of the course consists of 26 investigations.
+Of these, 13 are guided inquiry labs.
 See the course outline provided for details.

 Formal lab reports are required and include the following sections: date, title, purpose, procedure, data, analysis, postlab questions, and conclusion (including error analysis).
-In addition to the formal lab report, for particular labs each student may be required to communicate their results to the class using a method of their choice (PowerPoint, Poster, Article, etc.)
+In addition to the formal lab report, at least once each semester each student will be required to communicate their results to the class using a method of their choice (PowerPoint, Poster, Article, etc.)